warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 harmonic oscillator. {% annotate I recommend [Lecture 8]( https://www.youtube.com/watch?v=qu-jyrwW6hw) and [Lecture 9](
 https://www.youtube.com/watch?v=jJX_1zT73U0) of MIT OCW 8.04 Spring 2013. %}
+I don't have a good explanation for the mathemetical ddifferences between bosons and fermions, but we'll still try to apply our derived tools from the quantum harmonic oscillator to fermions.
+Even [Feynman admits]( https://www.feynmanlectures.caltech.edu/III_04.html) he doesn't have a good explanation for these differences.

 Since we're describing electrons, the creation and annihilation operators have *fermionic anticommutation relations*.
 In other words, for two fermions on